-Making your own Cajun seasoning blend is easy.
+Making your own Cajun seasoning blend with my easy Cajun Seasoning recipe.
 This staple of Cajun cuisine is a must have in any spice lovers cabinet.
-It is far easier to make a batch of this homemade Cajun spice blend, than adding all these ingredients individually to your Cajun and Creole cooking.
+It is far easier to make a batch of this homemade spice blend, than adding all these ingredients individually to your Cajun and Creole cooking.
 So, lets make a jar or two.

 This spice mix is of course essential for making any recipe that calls for Cajun seasoning.
 It is also a good stand in for Creole seasoning and is generally what is used as a blackening spice blend as well.

 This is the seasoning I used on my Blackened Salmon recipe.

 Here is what I use in my Cajun Seasoning Recipe:

 - Salt (Sea Salt or Himalayan Pink Salt)

 Notes: The Italian seasoning can also be home mixed, many recipes for this seasoning simply call for oregano and thyme.
 So feel free to swap in 3 parts oregano and 1 part thyme if you prefer.
 I also a a little ground mustard sometimes, especially when using the blend as a blackening spice mix.